International Super Sportscar Circuit

 In April 2013 the ownership changed hands once again, as it was sold to Jersey-based investment group Grey Rock, headed by sometime endurance racer Stuart Wright.
 The buyout was part of an acquisition of the neighbouring Priors Hall housing development but the new owners have stated the deal secures the speedway's future as a motorsport venue.

-New circuit boss Peter Hardman – himself a noted sports car and historic racer – says the focus will remain on the road course for motorsport activities and there may be revisions to the layout to reflect this in coming years, in the hope of attracting bigger international events.
+New circuit boss Peter Hardman – himself a noted sports car and historic racer – said the focus would remain on the road course for motorsport activities and suggested there could be revisions to the layout to reflect this in coming years, in the hope of attracting bigger international events.
 As part of a move to distance itself from oval racing, the Motor Speedway part of the name was quietly dropped, leaving the circuit simply branded as 'Rockingham'.

-Rockingham is located in central England, near to Corby in Northamptonshire.
-The nearest international airports are Birmingham (57 miles) and East Midlands (61 miles) - both around 70 minutes drive from the circuit.
+Rockingham was located in central England, near to Corby in Northamptonshire.
+The nearest international airports are Birmingham (57 miles) and East Midlands (61 miles) - both around 70 minutes drive from the former circuit.